Chritical-Code/E-Dog/docs/development.md

 ## Structure

-This project requires an understanding of Django.
-A brief summary of Django will be given, followed by the project's structure.
+To assist with future development and code review, this section will cover the project's structure.

 ### Django

+Knowing how Django works is vital to this project.
+The following will summarize Django's most important parts.

 #### manage.py

 This is the starting point of the application.
-It handles commands, such as "python manage.py runserver".
+It can be used for commands like `runserver`, `migrate`, and `collectstatic`.

 #### settings.py

 These are the project settings.
-They are pretty important.
+Important project-wide configuration is done here.

 #### apps